esp-rs/book/src/tooling/text-editors-and-ides.md

 ## Other IDEs

-There are other IDEs like [CLion] or [vim] that also have pretty good support for Rust, but we won't be covering them here.
+Eventhough we have only covered VS Code because it has good support for Rust and is very popular, there are other IDEs like [CLion] or [vim] that also have pretty good support for Rust, but we won't be covering them here.

 [CLion]: https://www.jetbrains.com/clion/
 [vim]: https://www.vim.org/